 - Meet the presentation requirements:

-- Give your presentation live; you may use media equipment (if available) but only to enhance the live presentation.
+- All teams must present live.
+The team may use media equipment (if available) only to enhance the live presentation.

-- each team member must participate in the Project judging session in some way.
+- Include all team members.
+Each team member must participate in the project judging session.

-- Set up and complete your presentation in 5 minutes with no adult help.
+- Set up and complete the presentation in 5 minutes or less with no adult help.

 There is a download version of the Research Assigment available - go back to overview and click on Downloads.
 Do you have questions about the Research Presentation?
-Send an e-mail to email@example.com.
-Important answers to your questions will be published in the FAQ.
+Send an e-mail to firstname.lastname@example.org.
+Important answers to your questions will be published in the Q&A section under www.first-lego-league.org/en/faq/questions.html.

-You can find interesting links and background information about the research topic for “Animal Allies” online – go to www.first-lego-league.org/en/fll/research-project.html.
+You can find interesting links, possible experts and background information about the research topic for “HYDRO DYNAMICSSM” online – go to: